codetracker-learning/ASSESSMENT-vocab-YOU-lary/README.md

 - dbdiagram.io for creating your ERD
 - Figma, google slides, or paper for flow charting your application
 - Axios for requests

+Make sure your Developer Tools are open at all times while working on this project.
+Use the messages provided in the Console to determine what code needs to be fixed or implemented, and use breakpoints in the Sources tab to step through your code as you debug.

 ## Get Started
 Use the checkboxes next to each item to keep track of what you have completed.